-On the 27th March 2011, 11% of Aylesbury Vale residents stated they were born outside of the UK, with just under half (44%) arriving in the last 10 years (4.7% of Aylesbury Vale's population).
+In 2011, 11% of Aylesbury Vale residents stated they were born outside of the UK, with just under half (44%) arriving in the last 10 years (4.7% of Aylesbury Vale's population).
 This is similar to England and Wales where just over 13% of residents were born outside of the UK and just over half arrived in the last 10 years.